Search

 What are the authorities looking for?

 In general, CBP looks for evidence that travelers are misrepresenting the purpose of their visit, engaging in criminal activity, or posing a threat to U.S. national security.
-Even more mundane content, such as posts or messages that disparage the U.S. government, its policy initiatives (foreign and domestic), or current geopolitical issues and events, can cause problems.
+Also content that disparage the U.S. government, its policy initiatives (foreign and domestic), or current geopolitical issues and events, might cause problems.

 Social media best practices for those traveling to the US